Explore the Frozen Continent

 Lesson 2 (How does the changing climate impact the penguins around Antarctica?) lets students learn about penguins and how their populations are changing because of climate change.

 In Lesson 3 (Antarctic Life & Albedo) students learn about the importance of albedo (or reflectivity) — and how penguin colonies may be mapped using satellites.
-In Lesson 4 (Why does the ice melt on the “Frozen Continent”?), students begin with hypotheses and use different datasets to confirm or disprove their ideas about what leads to ice melt on the “frozen continent.”
+In Lesson 4 (Why does the ice melt on the “Frozen Continent”?), students begin with hypotheses and use different datasets to confirm or disprove their ideas about what leads to ice melting on the “frozen continent.”
 And finally, Lesson 5 (Human Impacts on Climate Change: What will happen and what can we do about it?) explores possible impacts that human activities will continue to have on Antarctic ice in the future, ending with a discussion of how humans cause climate change and what humans can do to stop/reverse these effects.

 What do we already know, or think we know, about climate & Antarctica?High School